HAKU-Apps/IoT/README.md

-# Custom Vision + Azure IoT Edge on a Raspberry Pi
+# IoT Solution for Customer Metrics

-This is a project to deploy a Custom Vision model to a Raspberry Pi device running Azure IoT Edge.
+This is a project to deploy an AI model to a Raspberry Pi device running Azure IoT Edge.
-It will use Custom Vision as an image classifier to detect the gender of visitors to a business location.
+It will use an image classifier to detect the gender of visitors to a business location.

 ## Prerequisites